marlonelima/over-the-air-demo/README.md

 Then `import * as Updates from 'expo-updates';`

 <br>
-At the first version, you should run `expo publish` and then `expo build`.
+At the first version, you should run  `expo publish`  and then  `expo build` .
 Everytime that you change the javascript files, you may run  `expo publish`  again.
-If has SDK changes, you should run `expo publish` again and then `expo build`.
+If has SDK changes, you should run  `expo publish`  again and then  `expo build` .

 Updates are managed by Expo server.
+<br><br>

 ```javascript
 try {